 The event was filmed and a DVD will be produced for Mr Parkinson to watch.

 Money raised will be used to pay for major renovations at Mr Parkinson’s home in Westhoughton, so he can return to live there with his wife and three children.

-The Parkinson family would also like to personally thank Paddy McGuinness for his hard work and entertain on the night all done free of charge.
+The Parkinson family would also like to personally thank Paddy McGuinness for his hard work and entertainment on the night, all done free of charge.